ShareRing (SHR) Achieves Market Capitalization of $47.40 Million

-ShareRing (CURRENCY:SHR) traded 0.9% lower against the US dollar during the one day period ending at 21:00 PM Eastern on August 28th.
-ShareRing has a total market cap of $47.40 million and approximately $4.58 million worth of ShareRing was traded on exchanges in the last day.
-Over the last week, ShareRing has traded 19.7% higher against the US dollar.
-One ShareRing coin can currently be bought for about $0.0241 or 0.00000146 BTC on popular cryptocurrency exchanges.
+ShareRing (CURRENCY:SHR) traded 0.9% lower against the U.S. dollar during the 24-hour period ending at 19:00 PM E.T. on September 4th.
+During the last week, ShareRing has traded up 19.7% against the U.S. dollar.
+One ShareRing coin can now be bought for about $0.0241 or 0.00000146 BTC on major cryptocurrency exchanges.
+ShareRing has a total market cap of $47.40 million and $4.58 million worth of ShareRing was traded on exchanges in the last 24 hours.

 About ShareRing